Saturday, January 24, 2026

 Marriage, Death, and the Loss of Records

 In her declaration, Jerusha stated that she married James Alexander on 10 April 1776 in Orange County, Virginia.
 She reported that James died on 10 April 1817 and that she had remained a widow ever since.
 She also explained why she could not produce original documentation.
-According to her statement, their house burned around 1790.
-In that fire, James’s military discharge papers and all family records were destroyed.
-This explanation appears repeatedly in Revolutionary War pension files and reflects the realities of record loss during the late eighteenth century.
+“According to her statement, their house burned around 1790.
+In that fire, James’s military discharge papers and family records were reportedly destroyed.
+I imagine this reflects a situation many families experienced in the late eighteenth century, when records were vulnerable to loss through house fires, migration, and the absence of centralized record keeping.

 Community Testimony and Family Affidavits